-In the case of Gaussian states, defined as states with normal (Gaussian) characteristic functions and quasiprobability distributions \cite{two-mode_gaussian_etc_proper_norm,cv_systems_gaussian_states,gaussian_optics}, the state is fully described by one- and two-point correlation functions, i.e. with $n=1,2$ in the equation above.
-The information about the former is contained in the vector
+In the case of Gaussian states, defined as states with normal (Gaussian) characteristic functions and quasiprobability distributions \cite{two-mode_gaussian_etc_proper_norm,cv_systems_gaussian_states,gaussian_optics}, the complete information about the system is contained within only the one- and two-point correlation functions, i.e. with $n=1,2$ in the equation above.
+The former are contained in the vector of means